 For both the HO-3 and HO-5, this is how coverage on dwellings and out-buildings works.

-Coverage on your contents, is on a "Named Perils" basis under the standard HO-3.
+Coverage on your contents is on a "Named Perils" basis under the standard HO-3.
 The HO-5 policy, however, provides this open perils coverage to your "contents" too, which is why it is a better policy when available.

 A good real life example illustrating the difference between Named Perils and Open Perils happened to my mother: She returned home from grocery shopping one day and noticed the diamond in her engagement ring was gone.
 It hadn't been stolen, hadn't been destroyed by fire, hadn't been vandalized, or any of the other "named" perils.
 But it was gone, and she wanted it replaced.
-Since my father was in the insurance business, he had purchased "open" perils coverage on the ring separately, through a valuable items policy (You couldn't buy an HO-5 back then).
+Since my father was in the insurance business, he had purchased "open" perils coverage on the ring separately, through a valuable items policy (you couldn't buy an HO-5 back then).
 The diamond was replaced with insurance, since there was no exclusion for "stone falling out of setting", which is what probably happened.
 You can get the same open perils coverage today on your contents with an HO-5.
-(You still should be aware of dollar limits for jewelry, watches furs, and similar items, as outlined on our HO-5 comparison page).
+You still should be aware of dollar limits for jewelry, watches furs, and similar items, as outlined on our HO-5 comparison page.

-In summary, Open Perils provides protection to you for any reason not specifically excluded.
+Overall, Open Perils provides protection to you for any reason not specifically excluded.
 Named Perils, on the other hand, provides coverage only for those Perils listed, or specifically named, in the policy.
 So if something happens to your personal property, and the peril causing damage isn’t listed, the HO-3 isn't going to be any help.